 Optimizing Policy to Accelerate Access in Ethiopia

 Ethiopia is also considering complementary policy measures to encourage households and enterprises to engage in energy efficiency and conservation activities.
 Informational market failures have been identified as one of the main reasons why firms and households do not adopt profitable technologies in general, and energy-saving technologies in particular.
-The project therefore plans to investigate whether energy audits encourage conservation practices and enhance the productive use of electricity by commercial enterprises in Ethiopia.
+The project therefore is investigating whether energy audits encourage conservation practices and enhance the productive use of electricity by commercial enterprises in Ethiopia.
 The energy audit program works by providing information on the quantity of electricity consumed, and offering suggestions for ways to conserve electricity.